webmasterish/sass-parser/README.md

 # Sass Parser

-A simple npm package to parse a `sass` file into a consumable `json` data
+> A simple npm package to parse a `sass` file into a consumable `json` data

 [![Build Status](https://img.shields.io/travis/bstashio/sass-parser/master.svg?style=flat-square)](https://travis-ci.org/bstashio/sass-parser)
 [![Coverage Status](https://img.shields.io/coveralls/github/bstashio/sass-parser/master.svg?style=flat-square)](https://coveralls.io/github/bstashio/sass-parser?branch=master)
 [![npm version](https://img.shields.io/npm/v/sass-parser.svg?style=flat-square)](http://npm.im/sass-parser)
 [![Greenkeeper badge](https://img.shields.io/badge/Greenkeeper-enabled-brightgreen.svg?style=flat-square)](https://greenkeeper.io/)
 [![MIT License](https://img.shields.io/npm/l/express.svg?style=flat-square)](http://opensource.org/licenses/MIT)

+## What it does

+This is a simple package that does a simple task of going through a `sass` file and extracting relevant details of `variables`, `mixins`, and `functions` contained within that file.

+Currently it only supports `sass` **old syntax**; meaning, it does NOT handle the newer `scss` syntax.
+For more details about this, have a look at [Sass Syntax](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#Syntax).

+The extracted data is useful for usage in documentation or any other similar needs.

 ## Install